 Generation Lifesaver is a national initiative giving students aged 16-18 the chance to register as potential stem cell donors to help save the lives of people living with blood cancer and blood disorders.

-Generation Lifesaver helps schools across the country come together and give their students the chance to become lifesavers.
-This is your school’s opportunity to inspire your students to take action and make a real, lifesaving difference.
+The initiative helps schools across the country come together and give their students the chance to become lifesavers.
+This is your school’s opportunity to inspire your students to take action and make a real difference.

 Getting involved is simple, and the DKMS team will be with you every step of the way.
 Here’s what participating in the DKMS Schools Project includes: